-Bay Haven Charter Academy, Inc. (Company) is responsible for the income taxes of the schools under its control, including Bay Haven Charter Academy Elementary School.
-The Company is a nonprofit corporation whose revenue is derived primarily from its five charter schools.
+Bay Haven Charter Academy, Inc. (Company) is responsible for the income taxes of the schools under its control, including Bay Haven Charter Academy Middle School.
+The Company is a nonprofit corporation whose revenue is derived from its five charter schools.
 The Company is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code.
 Accordingly, no provision for income taxes has been made in these financial statements.
-The Company has no unrelated business taxable income for the year ended June 30, 2021.
-The Company's federal income tax returns for 2018, 2019, and 2020 are subject to examination by the Internal Revenue Service.
+The Company has no unrelated business taxable income for the year ended June 30, 2022.
+The Company's federal income tax returns for 2019, 2020, and 2021 are subject to examination by the Internal Revenue Service.
 Tax returns are generally subject to examination for three years after they are filed.